temporalio/documentation/docs/typescript/workflows.md

 If you wanted to send data in, you probably will want to read data out.
 Since both involve communicating with a Workflow, using them is a two step process:

-1. add them inside the Workflow code
+1. add the signals and queries inside the Workflow code
-2. call them from the Client code
+2. call the signals and queries from the Client code

 ### Define Signals and Queries inside a Workflow